Saturday, November 12, 2005

 And for this, my 400th TLB post, Luminous Luciano tackles Lunatic Lucian - in a dream match-up of literatis!

-It always struck me as synchronicity to the Nth degree that I was prone to write and verse poetic as sarcastic, as if by right - in the 20th Century - when a certain Syrian by the name of Lucian had done the exact same thing in the 2nd Century of our era!
-We both have had the additional trait in common that we are not "widespread/mainstream" flavours of the moment...
+It always struck me as synchronicity to the Nth degree that I was so very prone to write and verse poetic as sarcastic, as if by right - in the 20th Century - from the first day in little school, very nearly; when a certain Syrian by the name of Lucian had done the exact same thing in the 2nd Century of our era!
+We both have had the additional trait in common that we are not "widespread/mainstream" flavors of the moment...
 Both of us writing the way we wanted to write, independently of what is deemed "saleable" or "popular" in our respective times.
 Both of us... challenged the "status quo" quite a lot!

-The last drop is most probably the sad fact that he was more a harbinger of one profoundly atheistic (as well as irreverent sure; no one is aaaaall bad, see?) and celebrated whimsical author - Douglas Adams - than he is a forerunner of... well... me, his namesake!
+The last drop is most probably the sad fact that he was more a harbinger of one profoundly atheistic (as well as irreverent, sure; no one is aaaaall bad, see?) and celebrated whimsical author - namely Douglas Adams - than he is a forerunner of... well... me, his namesake!
 Similarities with Jules Verne and even George Lucas I relish - but with Adams?
-Wrong one if you ask me - I wish it had been, instead, Charles Addams!
-And, in some way, Lucian has a little bit of Addams prefiguration too, somewhere in his massive body of work there...
+Ugh!
+Wrong one to "connect" with if you ask me - I wish it had been, instead, Charles Addams!
+And, in some way, Lucian does have a little bit of Addams prefiguration too, somewhere in his massive body of work there...
 No time to look for it now - but you may find it yet... here.
 Or here.
 Or even here.
 Or, most especially here!
+(OK - make it here!)